Skip to main content

 Select and reorder fields section with arrow pointing at the hamburger lines next to a field, showing users where to click and hold to drag and drop each field into the correct order.

-It's a good idea to make each field mandatory to ensure that each attendee fills out each question.
-If you do, it's important to add an 'N/A' option or something similar, so those who answer 'no' can skip it.
+It's a good idea to make each field mandatory to ensure each attendee fills out each question.
+If you do, adding a 'N/A' option or something similar is important so those who answer 'no' can skip it.

-This is how it would appear for customers checking out:
+Below is an example of how it would appear for customers checking out:

 Checkout example highlighting how fields are layed out.